Funda APIfunda.nl ↗

 What is the Funda API?

-The Funda.nl API provides access to property listings from the Netherlands' largest real estate platform across 3 endpoints.
-Use search_listings to query buy or rent listings by area and page through results 15 at a time, get_listing_detail to fetch full details for a specific property by its global ID, or get_all_listings to bulk-retrieve up to 10,000 listings for a given area in a single call.
+The Funda.nl API provides access to the Netherlands' largest real estate platform across 4 endpoints, returning property listings with prices, addresses, floor area, bedroom count, energy labels, and agent details.
+Use search_listings to query any Dutch city or neighbourhood for current buy or rent properties, get_listing_detail to fetch full details for a specific property by its global ID, and get_sold_listings to pull historical sold-property data.

 curl -X GET 'https://api.parse.bot/scraper/1f378595-7797-4954-8a24-14454fd69432/search_listings?area=amsterdam&page=1&max_pages=1&offering_type=buy' \ -H 'X-API-Key: $PARSE_API_KEY'